Saint Lucia: Weather Overview

 Vieux Fort's weather is not always perfect but this does not mean tourists will get bored as there are plenty of outdoor and indoor activities available.
 From April through to November, daytime temperatures average around 30°C and often climb even higher.
 Precipitation in Vieux-Fort is more than likely going to occur throughout August to November when showers are typically powerful and unpredictable, they do however pass rapidly.
 The average annual daytime temperature in Vieux-Fort is around 30°C.

 The region of Dauphin offers typical Caribbean weather with virtually guaranteed sunshine and consistent temperatures all year round.
 Its position just west of the north coast of St Lucia means that it is sheltered from the prevailing winds and the sea is warm and calmer than the east coast.
 This might not be attractive to some who need the sea breeze to temper the high heat of the tropics.
-Average high temperatures stay within one or two degrees of 30°C at all times, the sea temperature stay between 26°C and 29°C and there's an average of at least eight hours of sunshine every day.
+Average high temperatures stay within one or two degrees of 30°C at all times, the sea temperature stays between 26°C and 29°C and there's an average of at least eight hours of sunshine every day.

 Located at the southernmost point of the island the Dennery region can offer sunshine year round and average high temperatures that rarely fall more than a couple of degrees below 30°C. The south coast of the island may feel a little cooler than the north and west thanks to the prevailing winds which also make the water a little rougher.
 The northwest with its gentle Caribbean sea does get more visitors, which means that the undeniably beautiful beaches in the south will not be as crowded.
 The weather in Dennery makes this an ideal destination for a beach holiday on a romantic tropical island at any time of the year.